-Modified starch is a form of starch derived from natural sources and altered through chemical or physical processes to enhance its functionality for use in the food industry.
-When addressing the question "What is modified starch?", it is essential to also highlight its role and benefits in food production.
-The use of modified starch provides food manufacturers with several advantages, such as improving texture, increasing viscosity, and extending shelf life.
-This article presents a detailed examination of the applications and effects of modified starch in food products.
+Modified starch is a form of starch derived from natural sources that has been chemically or physically altered to make it more functional for use in the food industry.
+When answering the question “What is modified starch?”, it is important to highlight its role in food production and the benefits it offers.
+The use of modified starch provides food manufacturers with significant advantages, such as improving texture, enhancing viscosity, and extending shelf life.
+In this article, we will examine in detail the applications and effects of modified starch in food products.

-Applications of Modified Starch in Food Industry
+Uses of Modified Starch

 1. As a Thickening Agent

-2. Gelling Function
+2. Gelling Effect

-3. Shelf Life Extension
+3. Extending Shelf Life

-4. Baking and Heat Resistance
+4. Cooking and Heat Resistance

 Effects of Modified Starch on Food

-1. Impact on Nutritional Value
+1. Effects on Nutritional Value

 2. Improvements in Texture and Flavor